 Child Custody

-The court must consider the best interests of the child when deciding which parent will take primary custody of the child, and one thing that the court may consider is “immoral” conduct.
+The court must consider the child's best interests when deciding which parent will take primary custody of the child, and one thing that the court may think is "immoral" conduct.

-The judge might consider dating (adultery) while you are still married “immoral.”
-If your child has been exposed to your new romantic partner, that could make things even worse.
+The judge might consider dating (adultery) while you are still married "immoral."
+If your child has been exposed to your new romantic partner, that could worsen things.

 Even if you are legally allowed to date because the court has entered its permanent order of separate support and maintenance or approved your settlement agreement, your chances of getting custody of the children are diminished if the court hears evidence that you are exposing your child to someone who is an alcoholic, uses drugs, or engages in other illegal activities.